(this website is under construction)

 2016 was also the year I published my first book, “The Mortgage Marketing Manifesto.”

-Writing TMMM was one of the best business decisions I’ve made (I plan to publish another book in 2020).
+Writing TMMM was one of the best business decisions I’ve made (I plan to publish another book in the next couple of years).

 Over the last decade and a half, I’ve taken a LOT of swings.